Top 14 Best Note-Taking Apps for iPad /Mac /Windows /Android in 2024TIPS

 The Joplin app is accessible on multiple platforms, including Windows, Linux, macOS, Android, and iOS.
 Additionally, users can benefit from a Web Clipper extension, available for Firefox and Chrome, facilitating the quick saving of web pages and screenshots directly from their browsers.

 11. Apple Notes

-If you're firmly entrenched in Apple's ecosystem, you don't have to look too far for a great, free note-taking app.
+If you're deeply integrated into Apple's ecosystem, you don't need to search far for an excellent, cost-free note-taking application.
 Notes is best if you're an all-Apple person.